| General LamarliereMacdonald appointed

 and I thought myself safe from all anxieties, whatever denunciations might be

+brought against me from any quarter.
 I have said that the General-of-Division had retired: while

 awaiting the appointment of his successor, the General in command at Lille held